awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 ## Further Reading

+**An important note**: I tried to include a fair mix between the nature and nurture side of the arguments on talent because I believe most people come from one camp without wrestling with the enormous complexity of what intelligence and talent are and how little we fully understand.
+It is similar to heat: what is heat really?
+You can define it with an operable definition, try to measure it, but still not truly understand how it has emerged over time or if you are just measuring subsets.
+Speaking personally, I think intelligence is so much richer than any test could hope to encapsulate at this time and so varied and rich in where it is expressed that it is unclear whether we will soon have a full taxonomy on the types of expressions or dimensions that intelligence and talent can exist in.
+Evaluate others slowly and with kindness, people will surprise you.
+I'll leave you with one last quote:

+    I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops.

+― Stephen Jay Gould, The Panda's Thumb: More Reflections in Natural History

 1. “The Influence of Improvement in One Mental Function upon the Efficiency of Other Functions.”
 By Edward Thorndike and Robert Woodsworth.

 2. Bloom’s Taxonomy